memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 Debugging with `gdb` may be all you need, especially if you pair this with Python scripts.

-### Debugging ARM Cortex-M targets in `vscode`
+### Debugging ARM Cortex-M targets in `VS Code`

 Aside from plain `gdb`, step debugging in your editor of choice is another very popular approach.

-`vscode` is becoming more and more prominent, which is why it is worth mentioning that debugging solutions exist that allow step debugging within the editor, e.g., via the [`cortex-debug`](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for ARM Cortex-M microcontrollers.
+`VS Code` is becoming more and more prominent, which is why it is worth mentioning that debugging solutions exist that allow step debugging within the editor, e.g., via the [`cortex-debug`](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension for ARM Cortex-M microcontrollers.

-Setting up debugging in `vscode` is explained in the [official documentation](https://code.visualstudio.com/docs/editor/debugging), and comes down to providing launch configurations in the JSON file `.vscode/launch.json`.
+Setting up debugging in `VS Code` is explained in the [official documentation](https://code.visualstudio.com/docs/editor/debugging), and comes down to providing launch configurations in the JSON file `.vscode/launch.json`.
 The following is an example file that can be used to debug Zephyr applications on boards using the nRF52840 microcontroller:

 `.vscode/launch.json`
 ```json